cabal-club/cable/readme.md

 The post type sections below document the fields that MUST follow these initial fields, depending on the `post_type`.

-The protocol MAY be extended by implementors by creating additional `post_type`s.
-Implementors MUST only use `post_type > 255`.
+The protocol MAY be extended by implementers by creating additional `post_type`s.
+Implementers MUST only use `post_type > 255`.
 The first 256 are reserved for core protocol use.

 `num_links` MUST be set to 0 if there are no posts to link to.